norman/tlua/README.md

 # Tlua

-Tlua is a simple task runner for Lua that simplifies running and reusing small bits of useful code.
+Tlua is a task runner for Lua that simplifies running and reusing small bits of useful code.
 It lets you very easily build a command-line application for running scripts in a project.

 It is in some ways conceptually similar to [Rake](http://rake.rubyforge.org/), but is oriented exclusively towards task running rather replacing Makefiles,